puzzubly/made-to-deploy/README.md

 # made-to-deploy
-Basic react app made to deplpoy to netlify
+Basic react app made to deploy to netlify